themrityunjaypathak/themrityunjaypathak/README.md

 Hi, I'm [Mrityunjay Pathak](https://themrityunjaypathak.github.io), a Data Scientist.

-I build and deploy end-to-end data and machine learning systems, turning ideas into working products.
+I build and deploy end-to-end data and machine learning systems, turning ideas into production-ready solutions.

-Some of the projects I've built include [ChurnLabs](https://github.com/themrityunjaypathak/ChurnLabs), [AutoIQ](https://github.com/themrityunjaypathak/AutoIQ), [Dashly](https://github.com/themrityunjaypathak/Dashly), and [Pickify](https://github.com/themrityunjaypathak/Pickify).
+My work includes projects like [ChurnLabs](https://github.com/themrityunjaypathak/ChurnLabs), [AutoIQ](https://github.com/themrityunjaypathak/AutoIQ), [Dashly](https://github.com/themrityunjaypathak/Dashly), and [Pickify](https://github.com/themrityunjaypathak/Pickify), tackling real-world problems.

-I also write about ML, MLOps, and the practical lessons I've learned while building and shipping systems into production.
+I also write about ML, MLOps, and practical lessons from building and shipping systems to production.

 You can explore more of my work on [LinkedIn](https://www.linkedin.com/in/themrityunjaypathak).